dsccommunity/dsccommunity.org/README.md

 Doing so would improve the SEO (Search Engine Optimization), and make the different components of the DSC ecosystem more discoverable by its potential users, by providing a portal.

-It is not meant to replace the [existing forums found on PowerShell.Org](https://powershell.org/forums/forum/dsc-desired-state-configuration/), the [instant messaging DSC channel on the PowerShell Slack](http://powershell.slack.com) ([go there for registration](http://slack.poshcode.org/)).
+It is not meant to replace the [existing forums found on PowerShell.Org](https://powershell.org/forums/forum/dsc-desired-state-configuration/), the [instant messaging DSC channel on the PowerShell Slack](http://powershell.slack.com).

 ## Production Website